Morgan Stanley Buys 196,236 Shares of GrafTech International Ltd. (NYSE:EAF)

-Morgan Stanley raised its stake in GrafTech International Ltd. (NYSE:EAF) by 81.0% during the first quarter, according to its most recent filing with the Securities and Exchange Commission (SEC).
-The fund owned 438,562 shares of the company’s stock after buying an additional 196,236 shares during the period.
-Morgan Stanley’s holdings in GrafTech International were worth $5,365,000 at the end of the most recent quarter.
+Morgan Stanley raised its stake in GrafTech International Ltd. (NYSE:EAF) by 81.0% in the 1st quarter, according to the company in its most recent disclosure with the Securities and Exchange Commission.
+The institutional investor owned 438,562 shares of the company’s stock after purchasing an additional 196,236 shares during the period.
+Morgan Stanley owned 0.16% of GrafTech International worth $5,365,000 as of its most recent SEC filing.

-Several other large investors also recently modified their holdings of the company.
-American International Group Inc. boosted its stake in shares of GrafTech International by 130.8% in the 1st quarter.
-American International Group Inc. now owns 2,031 shares of the company’s stock valued at $25,000 after purchasing an additional 1,151 shares in the last quarter.
-Toronto Dominion Bank lifted its position in shares of GrafTech International by 54.4% in the 1st quarter.
-Toronto Dominion Bank now owns 8,519 shares of the company’s stock worth $104,000 after purchasing an additional 3,000 shares during the period.
-Panagora Asset Management Inc. purchased a new stake in shares of GrafTech International in the 1st quarter worth about $117,000.
-Islay Capital Management LLC bought a new position in shares of GrafTech International in the 1st quarter worth about $134,000.
-Finally, MYDA Advisors LLC bought a new position in shares of GrafTech International in the 1st quarter worth about $135,000.
-89.35% of the stock is currently owned by hedge funds and other institutional investors.
+Other institutional investors and hedge funds also recently bought and sold shares of the company.
+American International Group Inc. increased its position in shares of GrafTech International by 130.8% during the first quarter.
+American International Group Inc. now owns 2,031 shares of the company’s stock worth $25,000 after acquiring an additional 1,151 shares in the last quarter.
+Toronto Dominion Bank increased its position in shares of GrafTech International by 54.4% during the first quarter.
+Toronto Dominion Bank now owns 8,519 shares of the company’s stock worth $104,000 after acquiring an additional 3,000 shares in the last quarter.
+Panagora Asset Management Inc. bought a new stake in shares of GrafTech International during the first quarter worth about $117,000.
+Islay Capital Management LLC bought a new stake in shares of GrafTech International during the first quarter worth about $134,000.
+Finally, MYDA Advisors LLC bought a new stake in shares of GrafTech International during the first quarter worth about $135,000.
+89.35% of the stock is owned by hedge funds and other institutional investors.

+EAF has been the subject of several recent research reports.
+JPMorgan Chase & Co. reissued an “overweight” rating and set a $18.00 target price on shares of GrafTech International in a research report on Wednesday, June 16th.
+Royal Bank of Canada cut their price target on shares of GrafTech International from $16.00 to $14.00 and set an “outperform” rating on the stock in a report on Tuesday, August 10th.
+They noted that the move was a valuation call.

+GrafTech International (NYSE:EAF) last posted its earnings results on Friday, August 6th.
+The company reported $0.43 earnings per share for the quarter, topping the Zacks’ consensus estimate of $0.39 by $0.04.
+GrafTech International had a net margin of 27.48% and a negative return on equity of 142.79%.
+As a group, analysts forecast that GrafTech International Ltd. will post 1.4 earnings per share for the current year.

 The business also recently declared a quarterly dividend, which will be paid on Thursday, September 30th.
-Stockholders of record on Tuesday, August 31st will be issued a dividend of $0.01 per share.
+Stockholders of record on Tuesday, August 31st will be issued a $0.01 dividend.
 This represents a $0.04 dividend on an annualized basis and a dividend yield of 0.37%.
-The ex-dividend date of this dividend is Monday, August 30th.
-GrafTech International’s payout ratio is presently 2.47%.
+The ex-dividend date is Monday, August 30th.
+GrafTech International’s payout ratio is 2.47%.

-Several research analysts recently issued reports on the stock.
-JPMorgan Chase & Co. reiterated an “overweight” rating and issued a $18.00 price target on shares of GrafTech International in a research note on Wednesday, June 16th.
-Royal Bank of Canada reduced their price objective on shares of GrafTech International from $16.00 to $14.00 and set an “outperform” rating for the company in a research note on Tuesday, August 10th.
-They noted that the move was a valuation call.

 GrafTech International Ltd. manufactures graphite electrode products essential to the production of electric arc furnace steel and other ferrous and non-ferrous metals.
 The firm also produces needle coke products which is a raw material to producing graphite electrodes.
 Its customers include steel producers and other ferrous and non-ferrous metal producers in Europe, the Middle East and Africa, the Americas and Asia-Pacific, which sell its products into the automotive, construction, appliance, machinery, equipment and transportation industries.